• Post category:Travel

 I also paid a visit to the street where we used to live before we moved to Kathmandu.
 I discovered that pretty much every house in the neighborhood had been rebuilt except the two we had lived in!

-We were living in the three-storey orange house on the left, with light blue windows, before we moved to Kathmandu.
+We were living in the three-storey pinkish-orange house on the left, with light blue window frames, before we moved to Kathmandu.
 That’s the house with the limited basic amenities I describe in Turtles Can Fly?
-Before we moved to this house, we lived one house down, in the long two-story yellow house with the blue windows.
+Before we moved to that house, we lived in a room in the long two-story yellow house with the blue window frames two houses down,

 Next stop was Tansen, a small town on a hill South-West of Pokhara.